 In 1898 he joined the Order of Saint Benedict and took the name Ildefonso before entering the monastic community of Saint Paul Outside the Walls.

-He studied while he was a monk and graduated as a Doctor of Philosophy in 1903, later receiving a Doctorate in Theology.
+He studied while he was a monk and graduated as a Doctor of Philosophy in 1903 and later received a Doctorate in Theology.

 He held various pontifical offices between 1914 and 1928 and toured the country visiting Catholic seminaries.

 After being elected Archbishop of Milan in 1929 he took the oath of loyalty to the Italian state in front of King Victor Emmanuel III of Italy, the first Italian bishop to be required to do so by the Lateran Treaty.

 He was created Cardinal Priest by Pope Pius XI in 1929, receiving the Church of Santi Silvestro e Martino ai Monti.
 He was consecrated in the Sistine Chapel by Pope Pius XI personally.

 Despite claims during the process for Schuster’s beatification that he had been sympathetic to Italian Fascism, he had in fact denounced the anti-Christian element of Fascism.
 He is reported to have refused to participate in any ceremonies involving Mussolini and to have condemned racist legislation during the period.

 He had supported the Italian invasion of Ethiopia in 1935 by asking God to protect the Italian troops, ‘as they opened the door of Ethiopia to the Catholic faith’.